Editor’s Note: This post has been updated with new content and links to help you be a better

 1) Use Facebook as a Spy Tool

 Every time you see a sponsored post on Facebook, you can click on the arrow icon in the top right corner and ask “Why am I seeing this?”

-Facebook’s answer could be a golden gateway to uncovering an advertiser’s audience targeting methods and adding new ideas in your marketing stack.
+Facebook’s answer can be a golden gateway to uncovering an advertiser’s audience targeting methods and adding new ideas in your marketing stack.

 Facebook will show you one or more reasons why the ad is displayed in your Newsfeed.